 How can we fix this gap?

 It is our vision that every young Canadian has the opportunity to learn to code.
 We hear from teachers, students, and community organizations who want to start a code program but lack resources and training.
-To combat this, we have packaged our full-colour paper lesson plans into curriculum kits and are working with schools and libraries across the GTA to support their goals of starting their own computer literacy programs.
+To combat this, we have packaged our full-colour paper lesson plans into curriculum kits and are working with community organizations across the GTA to support their goals of starting their own computer literacy programs.

 How can you help?